-Following an accident, personal injury victims should undertake due diligence to understand the value of their case.
-The facts of a case dictate how likely a claim is to succeed, and the identity of potential defendants and their respective insurance coverages indicate how much compensation a successful claim is likely to garner.
-Both of these are important factors that should be considered before making a pre-suit settlement offer.
+Following an accident, personal injury victims should speak with an attorney to understand the value of their case.
+The facts of a case dictate whether a claim is likely to succeed.
+The identity of potential defendants, the amount of insurance coverage, and the extent of the injuries factor into how much a claim is worth.
+All of these are important factors that should be considered before making a pre-suit settlement offer.

 It typically takes several months to properly investigate and prepare a case to the point where a pre-suit settlement offer is appropriate.
 Under applicable Georgia Statutes of Limitations for tort claims, most auto accident claims must be made within two years from the date of the accident.
 Therefore, it is important for accident victims to talk to an experienced local personal injury attorney as soon as possible to begin the process of building their case.

-If you or a loved one has been injured in an auto accident, Joel Williams Law, LLC, is here to help.
-Located in Kennesaw, Georgia, Joel Williams Law, LLC, represents clients throughout the State of Georgia and offers free case evaluations.
-For more information or to discuss your case, contact Joel Williams Law, LLC, today by calling (404) 389-1035.
+If you or a loved one has been injured in an auto accident, the Williams Elleby team is here to help.
+Our attorneys represent clients throughout the State of Georgia and offer free case evaluations.
+For more information or to discuss your case, contact Williams Elleby today by calling 833-LEGALGA (833-534-2542).